MarcArmy2003/MarcArmy2003/README.md

-# 🪖 Veteran Analytics, LLC: Project Overview
+# 🪖 Veteran Analytics: Project Overview

 ## About the Project